8ctavio/vergil/apps/docs/src/theme.md

 Only available color palette names may be assigned to `userThemeColor`.
 The developer must ensure used color palettes are properly imported.

 :::tip
-Click on the <Icon code="style"/> icon in the navigation bar to update the user theme color palette.
+Click on the <Icon code="style" :class="$style.icon"/> icon in the navigation bar to update the user theme color palette.
 :::

 #### [Configuration options](/configuration)